telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 1. Start the VPN client and connect to the VPN network.
 1. Start the system capturing mode (by toggling the **Live Traffic** switch).

+Alternatively, if the above is not applicable, you can use other [capturing modes]({%slug capture-traffic-get-started%}) that Fiddler Everywhere provides.

 ### Capture Not Working alongside Security Tools